Octopus Handprint Craft for Kids (Free Printable Template)

 • Uses basic supplies you already have

-• Construction paper (blue for the octopus works great)
+• Construction paper or cardstock (blue works great)

 • Markers (white and black for details)